chrisenussbaum/collabunity_/README.md

 # collab unity
-Building a platform where ideas come to life through collaboration.
+Building a platform where ideas happen through collaboration.